-Cloud hosting has changed the hosting industry for the better, allowing for increasing reliability and resilience for clients.
+The best cloud hosting providers have changed the hosting industry for the better, allowing for increasing reliability and resilience for clients.

-Signing up for a simple web hosting package would usually buy you a defined block of resources on a single server: register your domain name, then choose this much web space, that much bandwidth, maybe a set amount of RAM or CPU cores.
+Signing up for the best web hosting package would usually buy you a defined block of resources on a single server: register your domain name, then choose this much web space, that much bandwidth, maybe a set amount of RAM or CPU cores.

 While this works well for many websites, having fixed resources can be a problem for larger projects.
 There's generally no way to temporarily allocate extra RAM or bandwidth if you experience an increase in traffic, and even a simple plan upgrade might require your website to go offline for a while.